Backup and disaster recovery with StorPool

 for your customers

 Backup and Disaster Recovery are of major importance for the quality of the IT services a company can offer.
-The reliable and up-to-date backup guarantees you will be prepared to restore data in case of loss.
+A reliable and up-to-date backup guarantees you will be prepared to restore data in case of loss.
 On the other hand, a Disaster Recovery solution ensures the business continuity for your customers.
 These two options are both provided by StorPool Storage in our efforts to help you in providing a top-notch solution and getting a strong competitive advantage.

 Along with its built-in redundancy, guaranteed through synchronous replication algorithm, StorPool offers a number of backup mechanisms.